-Members of the public lack skills, confidence necessary to save lives with CPR, research showsNovember 12th, 2011 in Other /
+Members of the public lack skills, confidence necessary to save lives with CPR, research showsNovember 12, 2011 in Medicine & Health / Other

 Even members of the lay public who have received CPR training are confused about how to perform the lifesaving skill and say they don't have confidence in their ability to do it properly, according to a study from the Perelman School of Medicine at the University of Pennsylvania which will be presented today at the American Heart Association's annual Scientific Sessions (Abstract #65).